-- 3.14 DHPs are not generally intended to be used as a long term solution to the customer's financial difficulties.
-Instead, they should be used to provide short term assistance to ease transitions and allow households time to find a way of resolving their difficulties. - 3.15 The exceptions being cases which will be determined under caselaw already in place at the time of this policy or caselaw that comes into being during the life of this policy. - 3.16 All applications will be assessed on their individual merits.
+- 3.14 Sloughs DHP policy is designed to provide short term assistance to ease transitions and allow households time to find a way of resolving their difficulties.
+Long term awards will however be considered in appropriate circumstances. - 3.15 The exceptions being cases which will be determined under caselaw already in place at the time of this policy or caselaw that comes into being during the life of this policy. - 3.16 All applications will be assessed on their individual merits.
 However, when considering applications, the Council will take into account not just the cash limitations of what remains in the DHP budget but also the extent to which a DHP can help the customer to overcome temporary difficulties and, if possible, enable them to secure paid employment and/or move to alternative accommodation that they can afford. - 3.17 The expectation is that DHPs will be awarded in unusual or exceptional circumstances (unless already determined by caselaw) where additional help with the current rent will have a significant effect in alleviating hardship, reducing the risk of homelessness or alleviating difficulties that may be experienced in the transition from long term benefit dependence into work.
 The Council must see evidence that the customer is working to reduce their rental liability or increase their income in the longer term for DHP awards to continue. - 3.18 At the discretion of the Council, conditions may be attached to a DHP award.